MaciejMazurowski/brain-segmentation/skull-stripping/README.md

 ```

 #### Testing
-To run the inference, you need to setup some variables defined at the top of the `test.py` script:
+To run the inference, you need to set up some variables defined at the top of the `test.py` script:

 - `weights_path` - path to the trained weights
 - `train_images_path` - folder containing training images to compute the mean and standard deviation for data normalization; if you pass your own  mean and standard deviation to the `test` function, this variable is not used
 - `test_images_path` - folder with test images for prediction; it must contain corresponding mask files as well, however, they can be dummy (all zeros)
 - `predictions_path` - folder for saving predicted and ground truth segmentation outlines (will be created if it doesn't exist)

-When all variables are setup, run the inference using
+When all variables are set up, run the inference using
 ```
 python test.py
 ```